kyuyjay/CSE6140_Fall2019_Project/README.md

 ### Genetic Algorithm
     Implemented in genetic.py and linked to tsp_main.py
 ### Simulated Algorithm
-    Implemented in SA.py and linked to tsp_main.py
+    Implemented in SA.py and linked to tsp_main.py with a default cooling rate of 0.001. runSA kept for testing purposes.
+To be removed before submission.
-    Updated:
-    added cutoff functionality: cooling rate, default is 0.001. added trace: In the format of [[elapsed time, best distance so far], []...], not round the time yet. added best route: the list of index for each point *Please keep the runSA.py temporarily for my testing purpose.
-It can run directly and you can also see the output for each step.
-We can remove it before submission.